google/deepvariant/docs/deeptrio-pacbio-case-study.md

-# DeepTrio whole genome sequencing case study
+# Using DeepTrio for small variant calling from the trio sequenced with PacBio HiFi

 In this case study, we describe applying DeepTrio to a real WGS trio.
 Then we assess the quality of the DeepTrio variant calls with `hap.py`.
 In addition we